cygni/cygni-competence-7-databases/README.md

 | 2017-04-27 | ElasticSearch   | Henrik L. + Breding   |

 ## Course structure
-For each occasion, we have prepared [docker images](https://hub.docker.com/r/cygni/7-databases/tags/) to reduce the time and effort needed to get database instances up and running.
+We have prepared [docker images](https://hub.docker.com/r/cygni/7-databases/tags/) for each occasion to reduce the time and effort needed to get database instances up and running.
 See the `README.md` for each database for specific guidelines.
 Please make sure that you have read the chapter in the book as well as the 'Before we start' section in the `README.md` for the applicable database *before* the occasion.
-Also, please make sure that you have a docker installation that is working on your computer.
-Docker installtion instructions for different platforms follows below.
+Also ensure that you have a docker installation that is working on your computer.
+See below for installation instructions on different platforms.

 ## Docker on Windows 10
 On windows 10, you should install 'Docker for Windows'.
 This installation uses Hyper-V to run the Docker host.